jayceedaily/resume/README.md

 # Jaycee Mariano
-## Personal Information
+**Developer & Designer**

+📌 Olongapo City, 2200 Philippines
+📧 jayceedaily@gmail.com
+📞 +63999 178 8321
+🎂 May 27, 1995

 ## Experience
 **Software Developer**
 *Planate Management Group --- Feb.
 2016 - Aug.
 2018*
+> My role was to create custom apps from scratch that helps streamline tedeous tasks.
+Other tasks includes scheduling projects and meeting clients to analyze their current situations and how it can be improved.

 **Software Developer**
 *GigaMare, Inc. --- Aug.
 2018 - Dec.
 2019*
+>
 ## Clients / Projects
-### Planate Management Group / Consulting
+* **Planate Management Group / Consulting**
-After working for Planate Management Group, I have continued working with them as a Software Consultant wherein I review project proposals, plan project development, and of course, code.
+--- After working for Planate Management Group, I have continued working with them as a Software Consultant wherein I review project proposals, plan project development, and of course, code.
-### KUSH Co.
-Clothing / Logo Design
+* **KUSH Co.
+Clothing / Logo Design**
-My careers is very technical, that is why sometimes I work with clients in a more creative approach.
+--- My careers is very technical, that is why sometimes I work with clients in a more creative approach.
 I designed Kush's Classic Logo back on 2015
-### ToyNToys / Consulting
+* **ToyNToys / Consulting**
-ToyNToys is a toy manufacturing business that focuses on mainstream franchises with their action figures releases licensed from Marvel, Hasbor, etc. I was commisioned to conduct assessment in thier logistics and ordering system wherein I created a project plan for improvement.
+--- ToyNToys is a toy manufacturing business that focuses on mainstream franchises with their action figures releases licensed from Marvel, Hasbor, etc. I was commisioned to conduct assessment in thier logistics and ordering system wherein I created a project plan for improvement.
 ### World Wide B2B / Branding & Website

 ### Fortis PH / Design Consultation